Constipation After Colonoscopy: Causes & Tips to treat

 - Being female increases your odds of getting post colonoscopy constipation (ref).

-- Also, older ages (especially if you’re more than 60) is a risk factor for getting constipation.
+- Also, older ages (especially if you’re more than 60) are a risk factor for getting constipation.

 - Other factors such as